A class of functional identities associated to curves over finite fields: Relation between Pellarin zeta functions and period lattices

 \begin{Def} For any rank $1$ projective $A$-module $L\subseteq\C$, we define, for all $k\geq1$:

-We also set $S_0(L):=1$ and $P_0(L):=-1$. \end{Def} \begin{oss} By definition $\exp_L(x):=x\prod_{\lambda\in^*L}\left(1-\frac{x}{\lambda}\right)\in\C[[x]]$, and by absolute convergence we can expand the product and rearrange the terms of the series, so we get $\exp_L(x)=\sum_{i\geq0}S_i(L)x^i$; in particular, if $i+1$ is not a power of $q$, $S_i(L)=0$. \end{oss}
+We also set $S_0(L):=1$ and $P_0(L):=-1$. \end{Def} \begin{oss} By definition $\exp_L(x):=x\prod_{\lambda\in L\setminus\{0\}}\left(1-\frac{x}{\lambda}\right)\in\C[[x]]$, and by absolute convergence we can expand the product and rearrange the terms of the series, so we get $\exp_L(x)=\sum_{i\geq0}S_i(L)x^{i+1}$; in particular, if $i+1$ is not a power of $q$, $S_i(L)=0$. \end{oss}

-\begin{oss} Note that in the summation that defines $S_{q^i-1}(\tilde{\pi}\Lambda)$ there is a unique summand of greatest norm, given by the product of the $q^i-1$ nonzero elements of lower degree of $\tilde{\pi}\Lambda$.
+\begin{oss} Note that in the summation that defines $S_{q^i-1}(\tilde{\pi}\Lambda)$ there is a unique summand of greatest norm, given by the inverse of the product of the $q^i-1$ nonzero elements of lower norm of $\tilde{\pi}\Lambda$.
 Since $\F_q^\times$ are the nonzero elements of lowest degree of $\Lambda$, this product has valuation at least:

-In particular, since $\lim_i \frac{1}{q^i}v\left(S_{q^i-1}(\tilde{\pi}\Lambda)\right)=\infty$, $\exp(t):\C\to\C$ is an entire function with an infinite radius of convergence, and $\exp^*(t):\C\to\C$, while not being a power series, is continuous, converges everywhere, and sends $0$ to $0$; moreover, $\lim_{\|z\|\to0}\exp^*(z)z^{-1}=1$. \end{oss} \begin{oss} Since they are continuous $\F_q$-linear endomorphisms of $\C$, we can extend uniquely both $\exp$ and $\exp^*$ to continuous $\F_q\otimes K$-linear endomorphisms of $\C\hat\otimes K$. \end{oss}
+In particular, since $\lim_i \frac{1}{q^i}v\left(S_{q^i-1}(\tilde{\pi}\Lambda)\right)=\infty$, $\exp:\C\to\C$ is an entire function with an infinite radius of convergence, and $\exp^*:\C\to\C$, while not being a power series, is continuous, converges everywhere, and sends $0$ to $0$; moreover, $\lim_{\|z\|\to0}\exp^*(z)z^{-1}=1$. \end{oss} \begin{oss} Since they are continuous $\F_q$-linear endomorphisms of $\C$, we can extend uniquely both $\exp$ and $\exp^*$ to continuous $\F_q\otimes K$-linear endomorphisms of $\C\hat\otimes K$. \end{oss}